-Financial coaching (now available on a one-to-one basis via smartphone for every employee) addresses a lot of the issues with financial education.
+Financial coaching, ideally delivered alongside other tools that enable employees to take positive actions, can address a lot of the issues with financial education.
 It's personalised to the individual, it creates peer-to-peer accountability, and it is offered just-in-time - conversations happen at the point of need.
 It's education, but it's purpose-driven, which makes all the difference to its ability to change behaviour.